HinaChoudhry/Pawfect-Pets/TESTING.md

 - The add_review and edit_review templates were overflowing the viewport as well on the right side.
     * The class 'container-fluid' was added in an extra div to resolve this.

+- When there were more than two comments on a blog post, the formatting was incorrect.
+    * Resolved by moving the location of the 'endfor' tag within the code.

 ## Unresolved bugs
 - When trying to add a product via the Product Management tab, uploading a product without an image results in an error.
 However, if you navigate and search for the product just uploaded it displays with the 'no image' image and everything has uploaded correctly.